Steve-Tech/Blog/_posts/2020-07-24-list-of-video-and-image-extensions-from-ms-store.md

 layout: post
 title:  "A list of Video and Image Extensions downloadable from the Microsoft Store"
 ---
-I wanted to have every Video and Image Extension just in case I ever needed to use one but I couldn't find a list online so I made one.
+I wanted to have every Video and Image Extension just in case I ever needed to use one but I couldn't find a list online so I made one.<!--more-->

 #### Image Extensions
 * [Raw Image Extension](https://www.microsoft.com/en-us/p/raw-image-extension/9nctdw2w1bh8)